mrcsmcl/Team4GDD/gameplay.md

         * **Example:** Vinny disables cameras and laser grids in real time in the Digital Realm as Leo sneaks through the corresponding physical areas, or guides Leo around a digital barrier that is invisible in the 3D world.
         * **Interdependent Objectives:** Many core objectives require both players to contribute their unique skills simultaneously or sequentially.
         * **Fail State:** If either player is caught (in 3D or 2D) or fails a critical task, the mission resets to the last checkpoint.
+        * **Assisted Hacking:** Certain levels may have parts of them that are not hackable remotely as they are intentionally not networked.
+One way to circumvent this is for Leo to attach a device for Vinny to hack into it, but this requires them to of course find the part and get there safely himself so that Vinny can initiate the hack.

 ##  **3D Hacking Benefits**
 * When Vinny has successfully hacked a specific section, he can then use that to help Leo in his environment through a variety of ways, but will have to unlock different tiers in order to have more sophisticated hacks.